WhiteflagProtocol/whiteflag-java/SCOPE.md

 ### Other functionality

-The following may be implemented in many ways with othre libraries and is therefore not included in the WFJL:
+The following may be implemented in many ways with other libraries and is therefore not included in the WFJL:

 * blockchain accounts and connectivity functionality